Design the Skyline: Lineup changes, "Deathgaze", and breakup (2012–13)

-Reformation, Rebirth, and lineup instability (2014–present)
+Reformation, Rebirth, and lineup instability (2014–2019)

 In October 2014, the band announced that they had reformed and would soon be putting out new material.
 Along with vocalist Eric Azure and guitarist Matt Ryan, who were the sole original members remaining at the time, this incarnation of the band also initially consisted of bassist Robby Anderson (of Despised Virtue) and drummer Christian Smith (formerly of Proletariat).

 On December 2, the band released a teaser video of a new track and announced that they would be releasing a new album in 2015.
 On December 23, the band released a teaser for the title track of their upcoming album Rebirth, and also revealed the album's artwork.
 The band would also announce that former vocalist Daniel Garza would be rejoining the band as a guitarist.
 On January 23, 2015, the band released a pre-production version of a song called "Stargaze", which will appear on Rebirth.
 The band would simultaneously announce that their 2013 single "Deathgaze" would also be appearing on Rebirth.

 Towards the end of February, the band had parted ways with guitarist Daniel Garza.
 Shortly after, drummer Christian Smith left the band to focus on graphic design.
 Shortly after Smith's departure, he founded his own company Broken Robot Productions, which specializes in creating lyric videos.
 Then-bassist Robby Anderson went on to explain that despite their abrupt departures, the band was still on good terms with both Garza and Smith, who would be replaced by guitarist Matti Hoffman and drummer Kyle Greene (formerly of The Paramedic and The Bunny the Bear) respectively.
 Following these announcements, as well as the official release of their single "Rebirth", guitarist Matt Ryan, bassist Robby Anderson, and drummer Kyle Greene would all go on to depart from the group.
 The band's next single "Lotus" was released on January 11, 2016.

 In late 2019, an Instagram post was made seemingly suggesting that Rebirth would finally see a release.

+In 2021, the band's demo, Galactical Celebration, was released on vinyl through Wax Vessel Records.
+The release included "Surrounded by Silence" as a bonus track.